 Output:

-The else if statement – Real-World Example
+JavaScript else if Real-World Example

 JavaScript if-else and else if statements play a very important role in building web and mobile applications.
 Let us take an example of a login system, where you want to display different messages based on the user’s roles: